 The Bayles Boat Shop at Harborfront Park is open for business

-every Wednesday and Saturday morning from 9 - 12 noon
+every Tuesday, Thursday and Saturday from 9am - 12 noon